Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Volume geodesic derivative

 where the last identity follows by the chain rule.
 Indeed, when one differentiates the matrix $O(t)$, one obtains elements of $\mc{F}^{i-1}_{\g'(t)}$.
 Then

 where the sum is restricted to those indices $b$ such that $bi\in \mathrm{D}$.
 This proves that there exists an orthogonal transformation that sends $\phi_*X_{ai}$ in $X'_{ai}$.
 Therefore

-and the proof is complete. \end{proof} Actually, from the previous proof it follows that the invariant $\rho$ depends only on the 1-jet of the one parametric family of symbols (and the volume form $\mu$) along the geodesics.
+and the proof is complete. \end{proof} Actually, from the previous proof it follows that the invariant $\rho$ depends only on the 1-jet of the one-parameter family of symbols (and the volume form $\mu$) along the geodesics.

-\begin{remark}[On the volume form $\omega$, II] The volume form $\omega$ depends only the symbol of the structure along the geodesic, that represents the microlocal nilpotent approximation of the structure at $x$ along $\g(t)$.
+\begin{remark}[On the volume form $\omega$, II] The volume form $\omega$ depends only on the symbol of the structure along the geodesic, that represents the microlocal nilpotent approximation of the structure at $x$ along $\g(t)$.
 Symbols at different points along any geodesic in the Riemannian manifold are isomorphic, while in the general case this symbol could depend on the point on the curve.
 This is analogous to what happens for the nilpotent approximation for a distribution (see for instance the discussion contained in \cite{ABBH}). \end{remark}

 \begin{lemma} Let $\g(t)=\pi( \lambda(t))$ be an ample and equiregular geodesic.
 Assume that $\tanf$ is an admissible extension of its tangent vector such that $e^{t\tanf}$ is an isometry of the distribution along $\g(t)$.
 Then $\mathrm{div}_{\omega} \tanf\big|_{\g(t)}=0$ and $\rho(\lambda(t))=\mathrm{div}_{\mu}\tanf$. \end{lemma} \begin{proof} If we show that $\mathrm{div}_{\omega} \tanf_{\g(t)}=0$, then from \eqref{eq:rhodiv} it immediately follows that $\rho(\lambda(t))=\mathrm{div}_{\mu}\tanf$ and $\rho$ depends only on the variation of the volume $\mu$ along the curve.